-At the bottom right of the screen you see two arrow symbols, up and down.
-With these small buttons you can alternate a cameras status between registered and unregistered groups.
-Select the camera first in the list.
+At the bottom right of the screen, you see two arrow symbols, up and down.
+With these small buttons, you can alternate the status of a camera between registered and unregistered groups.
+Select the camera first on the list.
 Note that you can also remove a registration: keep clicking down.
 This is great if you are a digital tech and work with many different cameras and different clients.

 This brings me to the section on product registrations.
 Apart from the obvious Capture One registration with version number and potential update number, you can also see camera registrations.
 Two options here, with and without update notifications.

 If you are a digital tech and connect many different (loan) cameras it makes sense not to register any camera.
 However, if you borrow Phase One gear you might use this Capture One Updates tab to check whether the system at hand is up to date.

 All the Capture One Preferences are stored in a single file.
 Managing your preferences includes the following activities.

 - replacing a corrupt preference file as a way to recover the program’s erratic behavior